Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/smothing-code/README.md

 - Scipy
 - Copy, and math (from the standard library)

-You can add the corresponding librarys to your working environeent using eithe rpip or anaconda.
+You can add the corresponding librarys to your working environment using either pip or anaconda.